MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/projects.md

 (2021 - 2023)

+Desing complete and project out for bid.
 Working under a princiap elgineer and project engineer, I Prepared contract plans and specifications for approximately 17,249 linear-feet of 18-inch and 20-inch DR 18 PVC force main within El Dorado County right-of way and EID property.
 The design includes three phases of replace the remaining portions of AC pipe force main and included desing plans for a horizontal directional drilling to reduce impact to riparian wetland.

 **Alta Loop Pipeline – Cable Road Water Main Replacement Project – Placer County Water Agency (PCWA)**